 Center for Neuromuscular Disease

 The Neuromuscular Disease Program has an active in-patient and out-patient service in clinical neuromuscular disease.
 The clinical neurophysiology/electromyography laboratory at UMMS performs numerous studies yearly.
-Additional studies are performed at the affiliated laboratories at the Baltimore VA and Kernan Rehabilitation Hospital.
+Additional studies are performed at the affiliated laboratories at the Baltimore VA and University of Maryland Rehabilitation & Orthopaedic Institute.
 Muscle and nerve biopsies are processed in the Neuropathology Laboratory and discussed in a neuromuscular conference.
 Special lecture series include neuromuscular pathology and electrophysiology.

 Research interests include

 - Immunologic disorders of the neuromuscular junction and peripheral nerve